azine/AzineMailgunWebhooksBundle/README.md

 All you have to do is to move `pre-commit.sample` file from `commit-hooks/` to `.git/hooks/` folder and rename it to `pre-commit`.

-`php-cs-fixer` will check the style of your new added code each time you commit, showing you what you have to fix.
+`php-cs-fixer` will check the style of your new added code each time you commit and apply fixes to the commit.

 ## ToDos
 Here's a list of open TODOs